tony-aw/tinycodet/README.md

 # Recommended R packages

 I highly recommend using this R package alongside the 2 major operator-related R-packages, namely `magrittr` and `zeallot`.
-Since about half the operators, and almost all functions concern string manipulation, I would also recommend the R-packaes `stringi` (or `stringr`, though that is kind-of “stringi-light”), and `stringfish`.
+Since the `tidyoperators` package comes with support for `stringi` and `stringfish`, I would recommend those package also.

+# Some practical examples

 # Conclusion